Enlil and Ninlil: Story

 The story opens with a description of the city of Nippur, its walls, river, canals and well, portrayed as the home of the gods and, according to Kramer "that seems to be conceived as having existed before the creation of man."
 A.R.
 George suggests "According to a well-known tradition, represented by the myth of Enlil and Ninlil, time was when Nippur was a city inhabited by gods not men, and this would suggest that it had existed from the very beginning."
 He discusses Nippur as the "first city" (uru-sag, 'city-head(top)') of Sumer.
 This conception of Nippur is echoed by Joan Goodnick Westenholz, describing the setting as "civitas dei", existing before the "axis mundi".

-The story continues by introducing the goddess Nun-bar-ce-gunu warning her daughter Ninlil about the likelihood of romantic advances from Enlil if she strays too near the river.
-Ninlil resists Enlil's first approach after which he entreats his minister Nuska to take him across the river, on the other side the couple meet and float downstream, either bathing or in a boat, then lie on the bank together, kiss, and conceive Suen-Acimbabbar, the moon god.
+The story continues by introducing the goddess Nun-bar-she-gunu warning her daughter Ninlil about the likelihood of romantic advances from Enlil if she strays too near the river.
+Ninlil resists Enlil's first approach after which he entreats his minister Nuska to take him across the river, on the other side the couple meet and float downstream, either bathing or in a boat, then lie on the bank together, kiss, and conceive Suen-Ashimbabbar, the moon god.
 The story then cuts to Enlil walking in the Ekur, where the other gods arrest him for his relationship with Ninlil and exile him from the city for being ritually impure.

 There follows three similar episodes as Enlil leaves the city, speaking to as the keeper of the city gate ("keeper of the holy barrier" or "man of the pure lock"), the man who guards Id-kura – the Sumerian river of the underworld (similar to the river Styx in Greek Mythology) – and lastly SI.LU.IGI, the underworld ferryman (similar to Charon).
 Each time Enlil tells these characters "When your lady Ninlil comes, if she asks after me, don't you tell her where I am!".
 Ninlil follows him asking each "When did your lord Enlil go by?"
 To this, Enlil (in disguise) tells her "My lord has not talked with me at all, O loveliest one.
 Enlil has not talked with me at all, O loveliest one" upon which Ninlil offers to have sex with him and each time they conceive another god.
 Two of the offspring are gods of the underworld, Nergal-Meclamta-ea and Ninazu.
-The third god, Enbilulu is called the "inspector of canals", however Jeremy Black has linked this god to management of irrigation.
+The third god, Enbilulu is called the "inspector of canals"; Jeremy Black has linked this god to management of irrigation.
 The myth ends with praise for the fertility of Enlil and Ninlil.